 16 New Things You Can Do with Old Furniture

 An old side table with a drawer can make a playful home for colorful blooms.
 All it takes to spruce up an outdated piece (or a fortuitous find) is a little sanding, painting, sealing, and planting.
-Display the upcycled planter proudly outdoors to add homey interest to your yard or garden.
+Display the repurposed furniture proudly outdoors to add whimsey to your yard or garden.